| Home

 Masum Alam Abu Raihan Rakib Md.
 Mahmudur Rahman |

 1. M. Alam, A.R.
 Rakib, and Z.I.
-Awal, A mathematical model of predicting
+Awal, A mathematical

-wave conditions, Proceedings of The 14th
+harnessed in different wave conditions, Proceedings of The 14th International

-Bangladesh, 18-19 December 2023.
+December 2023.
 2. A.R.
 Rakib, M. Alam, and Z.I.
-Awal, An Overview
+Awal, An Overview of

-Dhaka, Bangladesh, 18-19 December 2023. |
+Bangladesh, 18-19 December 2023. |

 2023 |